 - Some words appear so frequently in reading that they simply need to be learned as quickly as possible through practice in school and at home.

 We also know that there is not one approach to word instruction that works best for all children.
 The effectiveness of the instruction depends on individual differences in students as well as in teachers.
 In a sense, reading and word instruction is part science and part art.
+We can teach vocabulary, grammar, spelling, and other ELA topics through a combination of systematic instruction and opportunities for exploration.
 Teachers need to choose the instructional approaches that have some degree of validity to them to create instruction that is most effective for their students.

 In the upcoming blogs, I would like to explore each of these principles with you and how I have approached them in my own professional work with children and teachers.
 In the end, though, it is up to you, the individual teacher, to become the instructional artist, to choose the approach or combination of approaches that will best move your students toward proficiency and joy in word study.